THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 While it may seem anti-intuitive, cutting back my staff and contractors I use has also helped.
 That gets rid of a lot of my admin time and I have less pressure on revenue.

-I also think that the less time I have, the better I use it so I am hopeful there won’t be too much impact to what I am able to earn except there is definitely no more sites that I am creating for the foreseeable future.
+I also think that the less time I have, the better I use it so I am hopeful there won’t be too much impact to what I am able to earn except there are definitely no more sites that I am creating for the foreseeable future.
 This means that there will be an income impact – just not for a couple of years.

 View this post on Instagram